 Slide-to-unlock.
 Pinch-to-zoom.
 Double-tap-to-wake.
 Gestures that work well are invaluable to a user's experience, and Android phone manufacturers are bringing these gestures to the home screen in deceptively simple and astonishingly successful ways.

-So what if you want to open something other than the app drawer?
+So what if you want to use a gesture to open something other than the app drawer?
 No problem.

-Gesture controls on launchers can be generally broken down into two categories: locked down and customizable.
-First-party launchers like the Pixel Launcher, as well as system-wide gestures on Samsung, HTC, and other devices, are locked down gestures in that you can turn them off and on, but you can't change them from their default action.
-For example, if you want to swipe down on your home screen to pull up the notifications instead of the app drawer on a Samsung Galaxy S8, you're out of luck unless you want to download another launcher.
-Some third-party launchers like Evie Launcher utilize locked-down gestures, likely in the interest of simplicity.
+Gesture controls on launchers can be generally broken down into two categories: preset and customizable.
+First-party launchers like the Pixel Launcher, as well as system-wide gestures on Samsung, HTC, and other devices, are preset gestures in that you can turn them off and on, but you can't change them from their default action.
+Some third-party launchers like Evie Launcher utilize preset gestures, likely in the interest of simplicity.

-The second category of gesture controls are customizable controls, such as those we find on Action Launcher 3, Nova Launcher, and ADW 2 Launcher.
-These launchers all offer a set of gesture controls that the user can assign a desired action to, from direct dialing your mother to opening the notification shade to opening Google Maps or launching a Tasker task.
+The second category of gesture controls are customizable controls, such as those we find on Action Launcher, Nova Launcher, and ADW 2 Launcher.
+These launchers all offer a series of gesture controls that the user can assign a desired action to, from direct dialing your mother to opening the notification shade to opening Google Maps or launching a Tasker task.
 Customizable gesture controls let the user create the UI that they want through their taps and swipes.

 While most launchers put things in different places, customizable gesture controls on launchers are generally in the same place and format.
 Look for Gestures or Shortcuts on your launcher's settings menu.
 You'll be treated to a list of gestures you can assign shortcuts and apps to.
 Tap the gesture you desire, then you'll be treated to a list of all the things you can assign there.
 While the possibilities are really quite endless, here are some popular and useful ways to utilize gesture controls on your home screen: